mtoback/fend-portfolio/README.md

 views/main.js
 1. perform initial calculation of phase in updatePositions outside of loop
-2. change from use of querySelectorAll to getElementsByClassName
+1. change from use of querySelectorAll to getElementsByClassName
+1. basicLeft was a ruse, it was just a function based on the ith item

 ## Notes